Dyer Lum on the Civil and Mormon Wars

 “Where then is the remedy?
 Politics offers none.
 Our political state is based on the present economic condition of things.”

 That is why at the rise of capitalism in Europe serfdom was abolished, the commons were enclosed to force the peasants off of their land (and their means of subsistence), and finally harsh vagrancy laws and forced-labour workhouses were established to coerce the first wage workers into the factories.
-And that is why, in the United States during the 19th century, the capitalist North increasingly came into conflict with the slave-owning South.
-Capitalists eventually waged a war which crushed the South’s economy and made the slaves' labour power available to the labour market as free workers.
+And that is why, in the United States during the 19th century, the industrial North increasingly came into conflict with the slave-owning South.
+The war eventually crushed the slaveholders' economy and established wage work as the basis of capitalism throughout the Union while providing former slaves' labour power to the labour market as free workers.

 One of the early writers to give such an economic theory of the forces which lead to the American Civil War was Dyer Lum (1839 – 1893) who became an influential anarchist and labor activist toward the end of the 19th-century.
 Writing in 1886 he said of the capitalist North and the agrarian-slavery South, “They were rival industrial systems which had met in the same path, and one must give way.
 The war followed.”
 Lum, eager to do his part in ending slavery, volunteered for and served the Union forces for three years.
 But upon observing the way the South was re-integrated into the union after the war in terms favorable to speculators, military contractors, and monopolists, he had second thoughts about the ultimate purpose of the war.